EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Resubmitted my project after fixing all the the necessary details.
 * Challenges you faced - Sorting the corrections for my blog site.
 * Tasks for tomorrow - Start the next piece of course work.

+## Day 96

+* Project you are working on - Udacity front end nano degree (Javascript).
+* Progress today - Today I started the Javascript portion of my course
+* Challenges you faced - some quiz challenges
+* Tasks for tomorrow - Continue course.